Welcome to Tormek

 How often should you sharpen your axe?

 There is no general saying in how often you should sharpen your axe.
 It depends on the usage and the hardness of the material the axe is used upon.
 You'll know it's time to sharpen your axe when it stops performing as it should.
 But, as a sharp axe is a safer axe, we recommend that you keep it in shape.
-The Tormek Sharpening System is developed to remove only the necessary steel, allowing you to sharpen your axe frequently without fear of excessive wear.
+The Tormek Sharpening System is developed to remove only the minimum amount of steel necessary, allowing you to sharpen your axe frequently without fear of excessive wear.

 Tips for Axe Maintenance